w3c/cogai/WebNNM/Testing.md

 computeAddGradientWithBatching();
 ```

 The `matmul` operator is similar, except its second operand is the weights matrix $w$.
-We can therefore generalise the above code to build the graph for a generic operator given its operands and options.
+We can therefore generalise the above code to build the graph for a generic operator given its operands and options, using random initialisation for the operands.
 The rest of the code remains the same.
 We then need to utilise WebNNM to extend the graph to also compute and output the analytic gradient for comparison with the measured gradient.